Clone the repository

 The mcp install

-command should automatically add the server to your Claude Desktop configuration.
-If not, edit your config file manually:
+command should automatically configure Claude Desktop.
+If not, edit the config file:

 ~/Library/Application Support/Claude/claude_desktop_config.json